woodystock/MarsRoverSimulation/README.md

 );
 ```
 ### Outputs
-The output of this call will be a list of all the rovers final positions and directions in the same format as the input.
+The output of this call will be a list of all the rovers final positions and directions after any movement, in the same format as the input.
 <br> Running the above will give the following output

         1 3 N